-Nestled in the high desert among sagebrush, juniper, and miles of working ranches, Prineville, the “Cowboy Capital of Oregon,” offers a unique glimpse into Oregon’s wild-west heritage.
-The first roundups in Prineville occurred annually in October beginning in 1916.
-However, these roundups were suspended during the two world wars.
+Nestled in the high desert among sagebrush, juniper, and miles of working ranches, Prineville – the “Cowboy Capital of Oregon” – offers a unique glimpse into Oregon’s wild-west heritage.
+Roundups in Prineville have occurred annually in October, beginning in 1916.
+These roundups were suspended, however, during the two world wars.
 In 1944, local ranchers united to bring the roundup back to Prineville using their own money and talents.
 Their efforts were successful, and in 1945, the Crooked River Roundup officially made its debut.

 Today, with its local participants, dedicated board of directors, and numerous volunteers, the Crooked River Roundup still demonstrates the community’s ability to come together to celebrate its history and citizens.
 SK&H is proud to be part of this long tradition.